Paris IAS

 Solid plans for collaboration with the member institutions of the Paris IAS, with local scientific institutions, and the Greater Paris research community, are most welcome.
 Here is the list of the Paris IAS members:

-Do not hesitate to contact them and/or their research centers and labs to discuss potential collaborations that would strengthen your research project.
+Do not hesitate to contact them and/or their research centers to discuss potential collaborations that would strengthen your research proposal.